biodunijelu/passwordgenerator/README.md

 2. Click the "Generate Password" button.
 3. Follow the prompts to customize the password based on your preferences.
 4. The generated password will be displayed in the designated area.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, improvements, or bug fixes, feel free to open an issue or create a pull request